 About Online Classes

-KU has hundreds of high-quality online options that include both academic and English language courses, starting at all English proficiency levels.
-Classes are AAU-accredited and will be offered by faculty and support staff trained in teaching online course content.
-Students can enjoy a variety of course formats, including video lectures, virtual office hours and online class discussions.
+KU has hundreds of high-quality online course options that include both academic and English language courses, starting at all English proficiency levels.
+Classes are AAU-accredited and taught by the same world-class faculty as on campus who have expertise in online teaching and learning.

 KU’s virtual support services allow students to access tutoring and writing resources as well as meet with academic advisors to ensure online success.
 KU’s expert immigration advisors will provide the support you need to transition to on-campus study when the time is right.

-Incoming students can begin their studies completely online for Spring 2021.
-Students will enroll in online classes and study remotely for the semester.
-Then, students will transition to on-campus classes at a later semester depending on their academic coursework and COVID-19 related restrictions.
+Students enroll in online classes and begin studying remotely for 1-2 semesters.
+Then, students transition to on-campus classes at a later semester depending on their academic coursework and COVID-19 related restrictions.